nkinnan/esphome-pace-bms/README.md

 - If you can locate any new [documentation](https://github.com/nkinnan/esphome-pace-bms/tree/main/protocol_documentation) on the protocol, particularly for version 20 variants, or if you find a variation on version 25 (I'm not aware of any at this time), please let me know!

 - Want to contribute more directly?
 Found a bug?
 Submit a PR!
 Could be helpful to discuss it with me first if it's non-trivial design change, or adding a new variant.
-You can also file an issue but I may not have time to follow up on it.

 - And of course, if you appreciate the work that went into this, you can always [buy me a coffee](https://www.buymeacoffee.com/nkinnan) :)